syarwinaaa09/syarwinaaa09/README.md

 ## 🌟 Projects

-- **ECG Signal Analysis and Heartbeat Classification:** coz ur heart deserves a standing ovation for keeping u alive every second 💓
+- **ECG Signal Analysis and Heartbeat Classification:** your heart deserves a standing ovation for keeping you alive every second 💓

 My projects are like a lab experiment – always evolving and occasionally exploding.
 Check back later for more data-driven adventures!